If your air conditioner is humming but won’t start, the issue may be due to a lack of power or an electrical component malfunction.

 If there is no power being supplied, then the problem lies within your electrical system and requires further troubleshooting.

-If power is present, then there are other possible causes that should be examined.
+If power is present, then other possible causes should be examined.

 It’s important to note that any time a compressor does not work properly or won’t start at all, the safety switch must be checked before attempting any repairs or maintenance on the unit itself.